irmen/prog8/docs/source/comparing.rst

 Foreign function interface (external/ROM calls)
 -----------------------------------------------
-- You can use the ``romsub`` keyword to define the call signature of foreign functions (usually ROM routines, hence the name) in a natural way.
+- You can use the ``extsub`` keyword to define the call signature of foreign functions (ROM routines or external routines elsewhere in RAM) in a natural way.
   Calling those generates code that is as efficient or even more efficient as calling regular subroutines.
   No additional stubs are needed.
 You can even specify the memory bank the routine is in and the compiler takes care of bank switching when calling it.